scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-The compression capabilities feature a plugin architecture which allow for a vareity of different algoritms, including user defined ones!
+The compression capabilities feature a plugin architecture which allow for a variety of different algorithms, including user defined ones!

 .. break